 The bank argued that the securities exception did not apply to the investors’ claims because the bonds’ terms expressly foreclosed some of the Investors’ allegations.
 Because this was a matter of first impression for the Ninth Circuit and to avoid unnecessary inter-circuit conflict, the court looked to jurisprudence concerning CAFA’s securities exception from its sister circuits.
 In ultimately holding that it lacked subject-matter jurisdiction, the Ninth Circuit relied on three cases from the Second Circuit.
 First, it relied on Estate of Pew v.
 Cardarelli, 527 F.3d 25, 32 (2d Cir.
 2008), in finding that the investors’ status as holders (as distinguished from solely purchasers) of the bonds conferred them standing under CAFA’s security exception.
 Next, the panel relied on Greenwich Financial Services Distressed Mortgage Fund 3 LLC v.
 Countrywide Financial Corp., 603 F.3d 23, 29 (2d Cir.
 2010), in explaining that collateral issues and common law duties raised by California state law securities claims and defenses do not nullify the applicability of CAFA’s securities exception.
 Lastly, the panel leaned on BlackRock Financial Management Inc. v.
 Segregated Account of Ambac Assurance Corp., 673 F.3d 169 (2d Cir.
 2012), to reaffirm the application of CAFA’s securities exception for causes of action based on the bank’s state-imposed duties to administer the bonds.

 Notably, the Ninth Circuit did not discuss the timeliness of removal under CAFA, which had been the focal point of Jordan v.
 Nationstar Mortgage LLC, Nos.
 14-35943, 15-35113, 2015 WL 1447217 (9th Cir.
 Apr.
-1, 2015), as summarized by William Holley in an earlier report.
+1, 2015).
 Had the securities exception not applied, the Ninth Circuit may very well have found the bank’s removal to be timely as it was within 30 days of the filing of the amended complaint, which appeared to provide the initial notice of the bank’s basis for CAFA removal.
 As such, the probable result would have been the Ninth Circuit reversing the district court’s remand order.